Gestation and Birth

 ADHD and Autism

 A meta-analysis of data from 13 studies (of over 5 million people) finds that if a mother has diabetes before pregnancy ("maternal pregestational diabetes"), or if a mother or father has type 1 diabetes, their offspring have an increased risk of attention deficit hyperactivity disorder (ADHD) (Zeng et al. 2019).
 Another large meta-analysis also finds that maternal pregestational diabetes increased the risk of ADHD in offspring (Guo et al. 2020).
 And another one finds an increased risk of autism spectrum disorders but not ADHD in offspring of women who had gestational diabetes (Rowland and Wilson, 2021).
+A review finds maternal diabetes is linked to autism spectrum disorders in offspring, in humans and lab animals (Shao et al. 2024).

 In Southern California, a large study examined whether a pregnant woman's diabetes was associated with the risk of ADHD in her children.
 Compared with children unexposed to maternal diabetes, in utero exposure to maternal type 1 diabetes was associated with the highest risk of ADHD in children, followed by maternal type 2 diabetes, followed by gestational diabetes requiring medications.
 Children whose mothers had gestational diabetes that did not require medications did not have a higher risk of ADHD (Xiang et al. 2018).
 Thus the more severe the diabetes, the higher the risk of offspring ADHD.
 Studies from China also found the risk of ADHD was higher in the children (especially boys) of mothers who had diabetes as compared to mothers without diabetes (Lin et al. 2019), and also in mothers who had gestational diabetes (Zhu et al. 2021).
 In a U.S. study, children born preterm from mothers with a higher BMI or with diabetes had a higher risk of ADHD (Cochran et al. 2022).